-Were fire safety records available?
+Were fire safety records available? were the safety records available: No

-,, No

-140

 Fire Safety documentation for the testing and maintenance of fire safety systems is held centrally at the ISHA Head Office.
 The ISHA Neighbourhood Officer has confirmed that these are up to date.